thanhnguyen2187/islet/site/content/portfolio.md

 ### Scheduled News Aggregation

+#### Problem

-Problem: Minh Phu's staffs watch the market from various sources everyday, and need a more convenient way to do so.
+Minh Phu's staffs watch the market from various sources everyday, and need a more convenient way to do so.

+#### Solution

-Solution: build simple services to aggregate (crawl) news from various sources.
+Build simple services to aggregate (crawl) news from various sources.

+#### Implementation

-Implementation: I designed, implemented, and deployed services which schedules and dispatches crawling workers.
-The overall model was something like
+I designed, implemented, and deployed services which schedules and dispatches crawling workers.
+The overall model was something like this:
-this:

 ```goat
 +-------------+ conf +---------+ jobs +---------+ job  +--------+      +--------+